GabrielDCelery/personal-notes/inbox/how-to-use-linux-cli-gpg-command-20240926191538.md

 ---
-title: Useful gpg commands
+title: How to use Linux CLI gpg command
 author: GaborZeller
 date: 2024-09-26T19-15-38Z
-tags:
+tags: linux
 draft: true
 ---

-# Useful gpg commands
+# How to use Linux CLI gpg command

 ## Create gpg key